Fitness Asphalt Green

 Now, adjust the shin pad so that it is just above your ankles.
 Be careful when you’re adjusting the machine at this point.
 You want to make sure that your knees bend at no more than 90 degrees in the starting position.
 If your knees are bent too much, you risk putting strain on your knee joints.
 The same goes for locking your knees when your legs are fully extended.
 Avoid that.

 Now you’re ready to get going.
 To use the machine, lift your ankles from the starting position.
 Push with your thighs.
-A common mistake is going too fast and lifting with a kicking motion.
+Avoid the common mistake is going too fast and lifting with a kicking motion.
 Instead, move your legs slowly and deliberately.
 The more time you spend moving your legs, the more time you’re spending with your muscles engaged.
 Engaged muscles mean a better workout.

 Hamstring Curls